Top 10 Superfoods for 2021

 Now, let’s review what this year has to offer in terms of super healthy, super tasty superfoods!

 Don’t let the name worry you.
 There’s absolutely no bread involved with this superfood.
-This fruit, that comes from the Philippines, gets its name from its white flesh which has a bread-like texture.
+This fruit, which comes from the Philippines, gets its name from its white flesh which has a bread-like texture.
 It’s not what you might think of as a fruit, either.

 Breadfruit’s flavor is not sweet.
 Instead, it tastes like a mixture of artichoke and chestnut.
 It can be eaten raw or cooked in the same way you’d prepare a potato.
 This makes breadfruit a great potato substitute, and perfect for those who are looking for a way to enjoy a potato-like texture with a lower glycemic index than potatoes.